art-institute-of-chicago/data-aggregator/README.md

 php artisan migrate:refresh --seed
 ```

-Be aware that if you've imported real data into into any of your tables they will be truncated and replaced with fake data.
+Seeded data data doesn't interfere with real data.
+All seed data should generate IDs outside of the range of real data.
+See
+[MembershipFactory.php](database/factories/MembershipFactory.php#L19) for an example.
+Other parts of the code rely on
+[`$fakeIdsStartAt`](app/Models/BaseModel.php#L37) to differentiate fake data from real data.

 #### 5. Create unit tests